-- are automatically suspended from the College for a minimum of three consecutive semesters (i.e. Fall, Winter, Summer). - may apply for re-admission during their third semester of suspension for the following semester.
+- are automatically suspended from the College for a minimum of three consecutive semesters (i.e. Fall, Winter, Summer). - may apply for re-admission during their third semester of suspension for the following semester. - must successfully complete a minimum of 12 semester hours (18 quarter hours) of college courses with a minimum GPA of 2.0 at another institution.
+(The

-- must successfully complete a minimum of 12 semester hours (18 quarter hours) of college courses with a minimum GPA of 2.0 at another institution.
-(The requirement for college courses may be waived if a full-time mission is honorably completed after the suspension occurred.) - submit a letter requesting re-admission to the Student Support Team.
-(The letter must explain what steps the student has taken to increase their ability for success and should include the resources they are using to take those steps.) - present an official transcript showing completion of the academic requirement and/or an honorable release certificate from a mission. - will be advised in writing as to the result of their petition.
+- requirement for college courses may be waived if a full-time mission is honorably completed after the suspension occurred.) - submit a letter requesting re-admission to the Student Support Team.
+(The letter must explain what steps the student has taken to increase their ability for success and should include the resources they are using to take those steps.) - present an official transcript showing completion of the academic requirement and/or an honorable release certificate from a mission.